Project-Counter/cop5/source/10-compliance/05-pathway-to-compliance.rst

 """"""""""""

 Data
-'''''
+''''

 Publishers on the Pathway MUST process their raw usage data in compliance with the requirements of the Code of Practice, specifically Section 7.

 Reports
-''''''''
+'''''''

-*Required Reports*
+.. rubric:: Required Reports

 Publishers on the Pathway are only REQUIRED to provide the Platform Report, plus the Database, Title and/or Item Reports as relevant.

 Standard views derived from the Reports are optional.

 The Executive Director is available to help publishers identify which Reports are required based on the publisher’s Host Type.

-*Report Filters and Attributes*
+.. rubric:: Report Filters and Attributes

 Per :numref:`specifications` :ref:`specifications`, customized views are created by applying report filters and report attributes to the COUNTER Reports.
 Report attributes define the columns (elements) and report filters the rows (values) included in the reports.
 Publishers on the Pathway who are technically able to support the full COUNTER filter options for each report SHOULD do so.
 That is:

 * Filtering the Platform Report by all of Data_Type, Access_Method, Metric_Type, and Exclude_Monthly_Details.